helle253/notes/notes/call-of-cthulhu.session-1.md

   Weird watercolors
     - Giant fish guy squeezing a man
     - Island like Corcorrseet, lizard people eating people. people lined up walking onto the island.

+  Dead body in one of the bedrooms
+  - Harvey Case
+  - Professor of Archaeology, mischatonic University
+    - Lives in Arkham
+  - Revolver has 3 bullets left

+Weird cultist guy